Student Spotlight: Violet Jackson

 “Although I have told my daughters and the younger generation of my family how important it is to obtain a college degree, I never did,” she said.
 “I began working right out of high school at a factory and advanced to an administrative assistant position before I was laid off from my last employer, after being in the workforce for almost 29 years.”

-Jackson began classes in fall 2012 has since found a full-time job.
+Jackson began classes and has since found a full-time job.

 “College of DuPage has sparked my quest for knowledge and is allowing me to serve as an example to my daughters by demonstrating that it is never too late to set a goal, work toward it and get rewarded for working hard,” she said.
 “I’ve noticed a positive change in their attitude toward school and see a slight competition amongst them to do better.
 It pleases me to know that I am a positive motivator to them and possibly others.